• Deutsch

 Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/120.0.0.0 Safari/537.36

-• Device Simulation: Crucial for web testing, allowing developers to check how a site renders on a mobile device without owning one.
+• Device simulation: Useful for web testing, letting developers check how a site renders on a mobile device without owning one.

 • Troubleshooting: Isolate bugs that only appear on specific browser or OS versions.

-Note: Changing your UA does not enhance privacy or hide your IP address.
-It's ineffective against geo-restriction because the server still sees your real location.
-This requires a more robust solution, such as using a proxy for true geo-manipulation.
+Note: Changing your UA doesn't improve privacy or hide your IP address, and it won't help with geo-restrictions—the server still sees your real location.
+That takes a more robust solution, such as using a proxy for true geo-manipulation.

-Now that you understand the what and the why, let's explore the practical methods to change user agent in Firefox, starting with the powerful but technical built-in configuration.
+Now that the what and why are clear, let's look at the practical methods to change your user agent in Firefox, starting with the powerful but more technical built-in option.

-For those comfortable with Firefox's advanced settings, you can manually create a persistent user agent override for your current Firefox profile.
-This method is powerful but unforgiving of mistakes.
-Before proceeding, understand the consequences of a common error.
+If you're comfortable with Firefox's advanced settings, you can manually create a persistent user agent override for your current Firefox profile.
+This method is powerful but unforgiving of mistakes, so it's worth understanding what can go wrong first.

-The Price of Error: Using a Malformed User Agent
+The Cost of Using a Malformed User Agent

-If you're ready to proceed, here’s how to correctly change user agent in Firefox with about config:
+If you're ready to proceed, here’s how to change your user agent in Firefox via about:config:

 1. Type about:config into the Firefox address bar and press Enter.
 Acknowledge the warning to proceed.

 2. In the search bar, type general.useragent.override.
-If the preference item doesn't exist (which is likely), you'll need to create it.
+If the preference doesn't exist yet (likely, since you're creating it), you'll see options to add it.

-5. The change is instant and will persist across browser restarts for this profile.
+5. The change takes effect right away and persists across browser restarts for this profile.

-Here are some common User Agent strings for a manual user agent firefox setup:
+Here are some common User Agent strings for a manual Firefox setup:

 Device/Browser